johnwesley755/random-number-game/README.md

-Here's the README file for your "Random Number Game" project:

----

 # Random Number Game

 This project is a simple web-based game where the player tries to guess a randomly generated number between 1 and 10.
 It is built using HTML, CSS, and JavaScript, and features a clean and modern UI with responsive design.